daniel8lopes/omnia3/docs/pages/omnia3/Tutorials/omnia3_multisystemconnectortutorial.md

 13. Perform a new build

-14. Go to application area, and create new Instance of Primavera.
+14. Go to application area, and create new instance of Primavera.
 The Connector value is the code defined earlier when the connector was created

     ![Modeler create Primavera_Demo](/images/tutorials/multisystemconnector/Create-Primavera-Demo.PNG)

-15. Create new Instance of Supplier
+15. List Suppliers, and check that list is filled with ERP database Suppliers

+16. Create a new Supplier, and check that it is integrated on ERP Primavera

-16. Create a new Resource with name *"Product"*, and set it as using the external data source *"Primavera"* that you created earlier.
+17. Create a new Resource with name *"Product"*, and set it as using the external data source *"Primavera"* that you created earlier.

-17. On Resource *"Product"*, navigate to tab *"[Data References](https://docs.numbersbelieve.com/omnia3_modeler_references.html)"*, and define a reference for Primavera assemblies:
+18. On Resource *"Product"*, navigate to tab *"[Data References](https://docs.numbersbelieve.com/omnia3_modeler_references.html)"*, and define a reference for Primavera assemblies:

     1. Interop.StdBE900.dll
     2. Interop.ErpBS900.dll

-18. Navigate to tab *"[Data Behaviours](https://docs.numbersbelieve.com/omnia3_modeler_datasources.html)"*, and define a behaviour to be executed on *"ReadList"*.
+19. Navigate to tab *"[Data Behaviours](https://docs.numbersbelieve.com/omnia3_modeler_datasources.html)"*, and define a behaviour to be executed on *"ReadList"*.
 This behaviour will be used for Query and List requests for this entity.

     Copy and paste the following code (*Remember to **change** the **```"USER"```** and **```"PASS"```** fields to your actual username and password.*):